mlightvn/debug-functions/README.md

 ## Distribution repository

 > Debug Functions provide some functions for easily debugging.
+And some useful functions: hr, br, color, startWith, endWith, ...

+You can see code in `lib` folder.
++ debug.php
++ functions.php

 ## Explanation